-In summary, we hope this post helps you find a new place for road trip adventures and camping in the Ozarks.
+We hope this post helps you find a new place for a road trip adventure.

 Pablo and I absolutely love Dam Site Lake Campground at Beaver Lake.
-We always have fun stopping in Eureka Springs too.
+We always have fun stopping in Eureka Springs.
 It’s fun to spend a weekend hiking, camping, being at the lake, then stopping for hot coffee.

 Thanks for reading.